 L’Oréal Paris Pure-Sugar Purify & Unclog Kiwi Scrub: Those little black specks?
 Those are real kiwi seeds!
 Use this scrub to polish your lips and achieve a super smooth pout.

 Right after you exfoliate, you should apply a hydrating lip balm.
 During the daytime, consider opting for a balm that’s formulated with not only nourishing oils but also broad-spectrum sunscreen.
 While you may not realize it, the sun can dry out and even burn your lips, contributing to chapping.
 No thanks!

 For a night out, swap your lip balm with SPF for one with a pretty tint.
-The L’Oréal Paris Colour Riche Lipstick Glossy Balm will give your lips a dose of pigmented shine while soothing and comforting.
+A tinted lip balm will give your lips a dose of pigmented shine while soothing and comforting.